Sindhu038/retail-sales-analysis/README.md

 - 21 columns

 ##  Tools Used
-- MySQL Workbench (SQL Querying)
-- SQL Concepts Used:
+- SQL Concepts:
-  SELECT
+  - SELECT
-  WHERE
+  - WHERE
-  GROUP BY
+  - GROUP BY
-  ORDER BY
+  - ORDER BY
-  Aggregate Functions
+  - Aggregate Functions
-  CASE WHEN
+  - CASE WHEN
 - Microsoft Excel (Dashboard & Visualization)

 ##  Key Findings